 Mountain Pine Beetle

-Pheremone Pouches For Sale
+Pheremone Pouches SOLD OUT

 Last summer (2018) the Alder Flats, Winfield, Buck Lake, Pigeon Lake, and one location one mile west of Wetaskiwin experienced an inflight of mountain pine beetles (MPB) Dendroctonus ponderosae.
 This insect is the most destructive insect pest of the lodgepole pine forest.
 It is expected that emergence will take place within the next couple of months and a new brood will continue its flight eastward.